kossnocorp/opensource.how/README.md

 When the deadline is approaching and you still have a lot to do, a bug or unexpected behavior of the code you don't control is annoyance at least.
 Never show it!

 The maintainer has a different perspective and might not be aware of the problem even if you feel like everything is broken.
 If you want to get help, then be calm, objective, and patient.

+## Don't rush!

+Take your time before reporting a bug or asking a question.
+First, make sure you're not missing anything.
+Read the docs, google the problem, search the issues, doublecheck, and only then reach for help.

+When you do reach for help, make sure that you provide as much information as possible.
+Proactively present library versions, code example, reproduction steps, etc. Describe the problem in detail.
+Don't wait for the maintainers to ask you for that.
+Provide or at least offer to provide a minimal reproducible example.
+This way, you'll minimize the effort that they have to put to help you, which would maximize your chances to prompt response.

+It's easy for you to assume that all they need is a short description of the problem as the maintainers know their thing the best and provide additional information only when they ask you.
+But in that's just a time steal and the best way to get rightfully ignored.